With IPOs on ice, banks' stock offering fees plummet

 "We have witnessed a significant correction in multiples, which has certainly had an impact on whether selling shareholders and issuers are willing to access the public market in the current context," said Stephane Gruffat, co-head of Equity Capital Markets at Deutsche Bank.

-With Wall Street's "fear gauge," the Cboe Volatility Index (.VIX), hovering at 29, way above the 20 safety marker for an IPO, bankers have been locking for cornerstore investors to support their IPOs.
+With Wall Street's "fear gauge," the Cboe Volatility Index (.VIX), hovering at 29, way above the 20 safety marker for an IPO, bankers have been locking for cornerstone investors to support their IPOs.

 These investors, who pledge to acquire shares before the formal conclusion of the book building process, help give confidence to the market.